 This is why it’s so important for engineers, when designing and manufacturing new products, to determine the critical points throughout the development lifecycle where material surfaces can impact final product performance.
 Without surface quality at the QA/QC forefront, manufacturers often end up spending a lot of time troubleshooting while creating unnecessary waste and rework.

-This can all be avoided by thinking about material surfaces from the very beginning of the production development process and putting in place controls using digital surface inspection.
+This can all be avoided by thinking about material surfaces from the very beginning of the product development process and putting in place controls using digital surface inspection.

 Protecting Material Surface Quality

 From the very beginning of product development, engineers should be thinking, “How does surface quality positively affect product performance, and how do we preserve that?”

 Product design is often done iteratively, but sometimes product performance is not clearly defined throughout the process.
 To help ensure that surface quality is maintained throughout the product development lifecycle, it should be analyzed at any time:

 - Product performance parameters are revised